Joyce Fernandes, Executive Director

 Karen Indeck, Associate Director

 Karen Indeck is a curator and teacher who has been working with archi-treasures since 2006 and has worked in arts administration for over thirty years.
+She received her BFA from the University of Illinois at Chicago.
+Karen focuses on providing educational expertise to archi-treasures projects and enjoys working with youth.
 Previously, she was the Director for Yollocalli Youth Museum, a youth initiative with the Mexican Fine Arts Center Museum.
 Karen also served as the Director of the 12th District Youth Net in partnership with the City of Chicago, Department of Human Services, the Associate Curator for the Bank One Art Collection, and as the Curator and Director of Gallery 400 at the University of Illinois at Chicago.
-She received her BFA from the University of Illinois at Chicago.

 Feel free to contact Karen at firstname.lastname@example.org